prajyyot/PROFIT-GENERATOR-TOOL/README.md

-PROFIT-GENERATOR-TOOL is my fello project teammates and mine final year project.
+PROFIT-GENERATOR-TOOL is a linear regression algorithm based software which gives prediction about profit and loss about an organisation.

+The libraries used are pandas